 - Place your plant in a window that does not receive direct sun.
 It should experience a temperature differential of 10 degrees or so between day and night.

 - Check moss about once a week to see if your plant needs watering.
 If it’s still damp hold off watering.

 - After 4-6 weeks look for a spike (a new inflorescence) emerging between the leaves.

 - Keep your plant facing in the same direction in order to achieve the best visual presentation for your blossoms.

 - In about 4 months you should have beautiful new orchid blossoms!

-It wasn’t until I visited the New York Botanical Garden orchid show several years ago that I developed an appreciation for orchids.
-The next NYBG Orchid Show is February 23 – April 28, 2019.
+It wasn’t until I visited the annual New York Botanical Garden orchid show that I developed an appreciation for orchids.
 I highly recommend it!
 Watch for dates for the winter 2022 show.